 Additional Cybersecurity Careers You Might Be Interested In

 This report brought to you by the University of San Diego’s Master of Science in Cybersecurity Operations and Leadership, which is offered 100% online, and the online and on-campus Master of Science in Cybersecurity Engineering, which has been designated as a Center of Academic Excellence (CAE) program by the federal government.
-Colleges and universities that receive this designation have met rigorous requirements and are recognized for a robust curriculum that is aligned with the NICE Cybersecurity Workforce Framework.
+Colleges and universities that receive this designation have met stringent academic and professional standards and are recognized for a comprehensive curriculum that is aligned with the NICE Cybersecurity Workforce Framework.

 Citations